godot-rust/gdext/ReadMe.md

 API documentation can be generated locally using `cargo doc -p godot --no-deps --open`.

-Support for macOS is still ongoing, there is currently **no** support for Android, iOS or WASM.
-Contributions in this regard are very welcome!

-If you need help, join our [Discord] server and ask in the `#help` channel!
+If you need help, join our [Discord] server and ask in the `#help-gdextension` channel!

 ## License